F. Schumacher & Co.: Growth (1970–2021)

 In 2021, F Schumacher & Co also went on to acquire Backdrop.

-Today
+Since 2021

-F. Schumacher & Co. has 5 divisions that provide products and inspiration for interior decoration and design:
+F. Schumacher & Co. has five divisions that provide products and inspiration for interior decoration and design:

 Schumacher

 Schumacher specializes in fabric, wallcovering, trim, furniture and home accessories.
 It has a portfolio of over 10,000 products available for sale to interior designers and architects on fschumacher.com as well as in the 18 Schumacher showrooms in the United States: New York, Boston, Washington D.C., Atlanta, Dania, Houston, Dallas, Minneapolis, Chicago, Troy, Los Angeles, Laguna Nigel, and San Francisco.
 Schumacher is also sold in 28 countries including Canada, Australia and the UK.

 Patterson Flynn (PF)

-PF, the rug and carpet atelier, is a purveyor of luxury contemporary, traditional, transitional and statement hand-knotted, hand-woven, hand-tufted, hand-hooked and hand-coiled rugs, as well as Wilton broadloom and narrowloom carpets.
-In addition, PF has a design studio that helps clients make custom rugs in any shape, color, size, scale or construction.
-PF sells exclusively to the interior design trade and has nine showrooms across the United States in Atlanta, Boston, Chicago, Dallas, Dania, Laguna, Los Angeles, New York, and Washington D.C.
+PF, the rug and carpet atelier, is a purveyor of rugs, as well as carpets.
+PF sells exclusively to the interior design trade and has ten showrooms across the United States in Atlanta, Boston, Chicago, Dallas, Dania, Denver, Laguna, Los Angeles, New York, and Washington D.C.